New York City Coronavirus Resources for Safe Exploration

 With the reemergence of activities around New York City, I am sure you’re wondering what travel is like in New York City during a pandemic ?
 Having been home for so many months, we too have been curious and patiently waiting for the right moment to safely re-engage and support our city.
 We’ve had our first day out exploring Arthur Avenue, a blog post will soon follow.
 In order for you to make your own decision based on your comfort level, I’ve collected plenty of information provided below.

-New York City started its phased opening in early June, and is currently in Phase 4 which extends to low-risk outdoor venues, including zoos, botanical gardens, nature parks, the grounds of historical sites and cultural institutions, and outdoor museums.
+New York City started its phased reopening in early June, and is currently in Phase 4 which extends to low-risk outdoor venues, including zoos, botanical gardens, nature parks, the grounds of historical sites and cultural institutions, and outdoor museums.
 Indoor dining as well as museums and malls are pushed back indefinitely.
 During this time, the onus is on all of us to be responsible citizens in keeping our city safe which heavily relies on staying 6 feet apart as much as possible, washing and sanitizing hands as often as possible and for those who are two and above wearing a mask is required unless medically infeasible.

 As the city reimagines itself, New York & Company, the city’s official destination tourism marketing organization formed a Coalition for Tourism Recovery where I’m a part of the Steering Committee ensuring people with disabilities are a part of the discussion as the city reopens.
 They’ve put together a comprehensive list of Guidelines Health and Safety Guidelines for Retail Shopping, Restaurants, Hotels, Attractions & Museums, Transportation & Airports.
 They’ve also created a Stay Well NYC Pledge, a two way commitment between businesses and their guests.
-Click here to be linked to a version compatible with screen-readers.
+Click here to be linked to a version compatible with screen-readers .

 So what exactly does the new normal look like during a pandemic ?